Anna Navarro: Career

 Navarro began her career in entertainment serving as a guide in numerous variety television programs.
-According to some sources, she made her film debut in 1953’s Jack Slade.
+According to some sources, she made her film debut in 1953's Jack Slade.
 She appeared in the movies Jubilee Trail, The Human Jungle and The Adventures of Hajji Baba in 1954.
-Navarro’s television debut was in the western television series The Adventures of Kit Carson.
+Navarro's television debut was in the western television series The Adventures of Kit Carson.
 She then made appearances in the television programs Treasury Men in Action, I Led 3 Lives and The Cisco Kid.

 Later in her career, Navarro guest-starred in numerous television programs including Gunsmoke, Bonanza, Tales of Wells Fargo, Perry Mason, Tombstone Territory, The Virginian, The Life and Legend of Wyatt Earp, Maverick, Family Affair (3 episodes), Death Valley Days, Outlaws, Alfred Hitchcock Presents, Barnaby Jones, The Californians, Peter Gunn and Bat Masterson.
 Her final credit was from the action crime television series Walker, Texas Ranger.

 Death

-Novarro died in December 2006, at the age of 73.
+Navarro died in December 2006, at the age of 73.